dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (hl7PSUDelay)"
     "
+    .. _hl7PSUOnlyIfMWL:

+    :ref:`HL7 Procedure Status Update only if MWL <hl7PSUOnlyIfMWL>`",boolean,"Only notify configured HL7 Procedure Status Update Receiving Applications about received studies, if there are MWL Items in the DB with matching Study Instance UID.
+Overwrites value specified on Device level.

+    (hl7PSUOnlyIfMWL)"
+    "
+    .. _hl7PSUPIDPV1:

+    :ref:`HL7 Procedure Status Update PID PV1 <hl7PSUPIDPV1>`",boolean,"Indicates to include a Patient Identification (PID) and a Patient Visit (PV1) segment in the HL7 Procedure Status Update message.
+Overwrites value specified on Device level.

+    (hl7PSUPIDPV1)"
+    "
     .. _hl7PSUMWL:

     :ref:`HL7 Procedure Status Update MWL <hl7PSUMWL>`",boolean,"Specifies if the Status of MWL Items in the DB is updated to COMPLETED for a received study after the configured HL7 Procedure Status Update Delay.
 Overwrites value specified on Device level.